 - Very sturdy

-- The essential tools to improve your drumming
+- The V-Drums TD-17 series features all the essential tools to improve your drumming

 - An array of built-in coaching functions will track your technique, measure your progress and increase your motivation